Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

     depends_on "foo" => [:optional, "with-bar"]
     ```

-## Formulae Revisions
+## Formula Revisions

-In Homebrew we sometimes accept formulae updates that don’t include a version bump.
+In Homebrew we sometimes accept formula updates that don’t include a version bump.
 These include homepage changes, resource updates, new patches or fixing a security issue with a formula.

-Occasionally, these updates require a forced-recompile of the formula itself or its dependents to either ensure formulae continue to function as expected or to close a security issue.
+Occasionally, these updates require a forced-recompile of the formula itself or its dependents to either ensure formula continue to function as expected or to close a security issue.
 This forced-recompile is known as a `revision` and inserted underneath the homepage/url/sha block.

 Where a dependent of a formula fails against a new version of that dependency it must receive a `revision`.
 An example of such failure can be seen [here](https://github.com/Homebrew/homebrew/issues/31195) and the fix [here](https://github.com/Homebrew/homebrew/pull/31207).

-`Revisions` are also used for formulae that move from the system OpenSSL to the Homebrew-shipped OpenSSL without any other changes to that formula.
+`Revisions` are also used for formula that move from the system OpenSSL to the Homebrew-shipped OpenSSL without any other changes to that formula.
 This ensures users aren’t left exposed to the potential security issues of the outdated OpenSSL.
 An example of this can be seen in [this commit](https://github.com/Homebrew/homebrew/commit/6b9d60d474d72b1848304297d91adc6120ea6f96).

 ## Double-check for dependencies